LACMTA/11ty-web-template/README.md

     - `.eleventy.js` - update `pathPrefix` to your project's folder/repository name
     - `src/_includes/default.liquid` - update `title` for your project

-4. Install `uswds` and `uswds-compiler`:
+4. Install `uswds`:

     ``` bash
     npm install uswds --save-dev
+    ```

+5. Install `uswds-compiler`:

+    ``` bash
     npm install @uswds/compile --save-dev
     ```

-5. Start the gulp process and have it watch for changes to recompile the styles:
+6. Start the gulp process and have it watch for changes to recompile the styles:

     ``` bash
     npx gulp watch
     ```

-6. Build and serve the site (will automatically reload when files change):
+7. Build and serve the site (will automatically reload when files change):

     ``` bash
     npm run start
     ```

-    ❗❗❗ If this is your first time, the `@11ty/eleventy` package will be installed.
+    ❗❗❗ If this is your first time using 11ty, the `@11ty/eleventy` package will be installed.
 Type `y` when prompted to proceed.

-7. Open `http://localhost:8080/` to view the site.
+8. Open `http://localhost:8080/` to view the site.

-8. Turn on GitHub Pages by selecting to deploy from the `main` branch `/docs` folder.
+9. Turn on GitHub Pages by selecting to deploy from the `main` branch `/docs` folder.

 ## Configuration